polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/create-a-pallet.md

 ## Add Your Pallet to Your Node

-With our pallet now compiling and passing it's tests, we're ready to add it to our node.
+With our pallet now compiling and passing its tests, we're ready to add it to our node.

 > If you aren't familiar with including and using other crates, refer to
 > [the Cargo book](https://doc.rust-lang.org/cargo/guide/creating-a-new-project.html) for an